Please note:

 I may be wrong but if you can get some pure clean mountain or running spring water you may be more successful.

-if the water is chilled to 4 degree celsius this may also help as water seems to lose something when heated by the hot sun when out in the open
+if the water is chilled to 4 degree celsius this may also help as water seems to lose something when heated

 The best water it seem to be something stored in darkness and kept chilled if you are to believe followers of Viktor Schauberger